skip to main content

 7 days

-Major League Baseball is in full swing, with national matchups airing on ESPN, FOX Sports, and TNT Sports networks.
-But if you want to follow your local team, you’ll need access to its regional sports network (RSN) for the most coverage.
+Major League Baseball is in full swing, with national matchups airing on FOX Sports, TNT Sports, ESPN, NBC, and Apple TV.
+But if you want to follow your local team, you’ll need access to its regional sports network (RSN) or a league-operated streaming package for the most coverage.

-We recommend DIRECTV as the best TV provider for watching the 2025 MLB season.
-Its CHOICE™ plan and above gives you every core MLB channel along with a wide selection of RSNs, plus you can add MLB EXTRA INNINGS® for out-of-market games.
-It’s an expensive service, no matter if you choose one of its satellite or live TV streaming packages.
+I recommend DIRECTV as the best TV provider for watching the 2026 MLB season.
+Its CHOICE™ plan and above include every core MLB channel, plus a wide selection of RSNs, and you can bundle premium streaming services for even greater league coverage.
+It’s an expensive investment, no matter which of its satellite or live TV streaming packages you choose.
 But it’s still the best route for true-blue hardball fans.

-In this guide, we’ll break down the must-have channels for watching MLB this season and highlight the top TV providers for the job.
-Whether you’re after the most coverage or the best bang for your buck, we’ll help you find the right play.
+In this guide, I’ll break down the must-have channels for watching MLB this season and highlight the top TV providers for the job.
+If you’re after the most coverage or the best bang for your buck, I’ll help you find the right play.

 What channels show MLB games?

-You can watch nationally televised MLB games on FOX, FS1, TBS, ESPN, and MLB Network.
-Additionally, Apple TV+ delivers two exclusive Friday Night Baseball games each week, while MLB Sunday Leadoff games stream free on The Roku Channel.
+You can watch nationally televised MLB games on FOX, FS1, TBS, ESPN, NBC, and MLB Network.

 Occasionally, ABC, ESPN2, and truTV air MLB games nationwide.
 MLB Network Strike Zone is also available through select TV providers for live look-ins on Wednesday and Friday nights.